Pysi/easyRLS/doc/data-storage.md

 In the matfiles associated with the binary files, we can find the information about the pixels concerned by the binary file.

 The first dimension is the time, and the second dimension is the xy position of the neuron / pixel.
-The linear indexes of the neuron or the linear index of the pixel is given in the matfile.
+The linear indexes of the neuron or the linear index of the pixel is given in the matfile:

+- t (time)
+- xy linear index, pixel or neuron index

 ### In the matfile
 For per_pixel, The matfile contains: